Panasonic LX15 versus Sony RX100 IV

 Both the LX15 and the RX100 IV have zoom lenses build in.
 The LX15 has a 24-72mm f/1.4-2.8 optic and the RX100 IV offers a 24-70mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Panasonic and Sony provide the same view at the wide-angle end, but the Sony has less tele-photo reach at the long end.
 The LX15 offers the faster maximum aperture.

 The LX15 is a current model that online retailers, such as amazon, will have in stock.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 V.
+In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.

 So what is the bottom line?
 Which of the two cameras – the Panasonic LX15 or the Sony RX100 IV – has the upper hand?
 The listing below highlights the relative strengths of the two models.